arduino/docs-content/content/hardware/04.pro/carriers/portenta-hat-carrier/tutorials/user-manual/content.md

 ### Power The Board

-The Portenta Hat Carrier can be powered using following methods:
+The Portenta Hat Carrier can be powered according to one of the following methods:

 - Using an __external 7 to 32 V power supply connected to the VIN pin found within the screw terminal of the board is the most recommended method__.
 It ensures that the Portenta Hat Carrier, the SOM, and any connected hat receive power.